nerthul11/AccessRandomizer/ReadMe.md

 By default, rando saves have Iselda always be available.
 Turns out, Corfiner may or not have lost the shop key.
 This will add a location somewhere close to Crossroads Cornifer and an item that will trigger accesibility to the shop's door in Dirtmouth.

+## Glade Key

+If this setting is on, the Seer will no longer unlock the Spirit's Glade when you reach 200 Essence.
+Instead, a new key is added that unlocks that particular transition.

+## Split Tram / Elevator

+Hallownest has two big elevators in City of Tears that allow you to traverse through different areas, and two Trams that serve a similar purpose.
+What if accessing them was slightly more cursed and split it like Dash, Claw or whatever can be split?
+This setting allows exactly that.

 ## Integrations

 If FStats is enabled, a new page for the obtention of items will be added.